RC1242RC/RC1242RC.github.io/content/en/documentation/code/ColliderBit_development/Files/src_2SpecBit__tests_8cpp.md

          cout << "Original ml2(1,1) via no_overrides:" << clonedspec->get(Par::mass2,"ml2",1,1,ignore_overrides) << endl;

-         cout << "has 'new_entry'? " << clonedspec->has(Par::mass1,"new_entry") << endl;
+         /// Now add some entry that didn't exist before cout << "has 'new_entry'? " << clonedspec->has(Par::mass1,"new_entry") << endl;
          cout << "..." << endl;
+         /// Note: if we try to do it like this, it should fail:
          //clonedspec->set_override(Par::mass2,-1234,"new_entry"); // incorrect: "allow_new" false by default
          clonedspec->set_override(Par::mass1,-1234,"new_entry",true); // correct: "allow_new" = true
          cout << "has 'new_entry'? " << clonedspec->has(Par::mass1,"new_entry") << endl;
          cout << "new_entry = " << clonedspec->get(Par::mass1,"new_entry") << endl;
          cout << endl;

+         /// TODO: Tests of ordinary 'setter' functions (these actually replace data in the wrapped object)

+         /// Tests of spectrum/particle database antiparticle getters/setters interaction
          cout << "Test retrieval of antiparticle entries" << endl;

          cout << "has '~e+' pole mass? " << clonedspec->has(Par::Pole_Mass,"~e+",1) << endl;